humaidq/huma.id/content/blog/empty-char-go.md

 ---
 title: "Detecting the Empty Character in Go"
-date: 2020-07-28
+date: 2020-07-29
 ---

-Recently, I have been working on an online ticketing system.
-I have been using `strings.TrimSpace` for a while, and it worked well.
+I have recently been working on an online ticketing system.
+I have been using `strings.TrimSpace` for a while, and it works well.
 I tested it with the "empty character" from [emptycharacter.com](https://emptycharacter.com/), and it failed to detect whatever whitespace characters it was using.